Search our site:

 This is a crucial time to continue planting those seeds of God's Word into their lives.
 Youth ministry is vital to our homes, our churches and our world!

 God never meant for His Word to be boring!
-Sometimes the "distractions" of the world may seem more desirable, but they're NOT!
+Sometimes the "distractions" of the world may seem more desirable, but

 The Psalmist says, "How sweet are your words to my taste, sweeter than honey to my mouth!"
 (Psalm 119:103).